-- 7.1 Reporting obligations generally - 7.2 Staff members should maintain an attitude of "it could happen here" where safeguarding is concerned.
-When concerned about the welfare of a pupil, staff members should always act in the best interests of the pupil. - 7.3 Staff should be aware that pupils may not feel ready or know how to tell someone that they are being abused exploited or neglected and/or they may not recognise their experiences as being deduced, exploited, of hegierted, and of they may not recognise their experiences as harmful e.g. a child may feel embarrassed, humiliated, or being threatened due to their vulnerability, disability and/or sexual orientation or language barrier.
+7.1 Reporting obligations generally

+- 7.1.1 Staff members should maintain an attitude of "it could happen here" where safeguarding is concerned.
+When concerned about the welfare of a pupil, staff members should always act in the best interests of the pupil. - 7.1.2 Staff should be aware that pupils may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful e.g. a child may feel embarrassed, humiliated, or being threatened due to their vulnerability, disability and/or sexual orientation or language barrier.
 Exercising professional curiosity and knowing what to look for is vital for the early identification of abuse and neglect so that staff are able to identify cases of children who may be in need of help or protection.

-7 / All stoff have a duty to:
+7.1.3 All staff have a duty to: